nick-paul/Acorn.jl/README.md

 `Acorn.jl` is a small text editor written purely in julia.

-**Note**: This projects was written to learn more about and demonstrate julia as a general purpose language.
-It was not originally intended to be a practical solution to editing text within the REPL (considering one can just type `;vim` for a feature complete text editor in the REPL).
+**Note**: This project was written to learn more about and demonstrate julia as a general purpose language, it was not originally intended to be a practical solution to editing text within the REPL (considering one can just type `;vim` for a feature complete text editor in the REPL).

 ![Basic Demo](http://npaul.co/files/Acorn_basic_demo.gif)